 For free account users, the identifier part of the campaign URL is an alpha-numeric string that's randomly generated when the campaign is sent.
 This can't be customized unless you upgrade to a paid account.

-All MailChimp users can edit the email subject line part of their campaign page URLs, regardless of their account type, on the Subject section of the Campaign Builder.
+All Mailchimp users can edit the email subject line part of their campaign page URLs, regardless of their account type, on the Subject section of the Campaign Builder.
 By default, we'll use the subject line for your email for this part of the URL.

-Here's an example of what a campaign URL could look like for a free account:
+Here's an example of what a campaign URL could look like for a free account.

 In addition to the subject line part of the URL, paid users can edit campaign URLs with a verified domain.
 This helps promote your brand and make your URLs more recognizable to your audience when you share them online.
-By default, URLs include the verified domain from the list's From email address.
+By default, URLs include the verified domain from the audience's From email address.

-Here's an example of what a campaign URL that includes a verified domain might look like:
+Here's an example of what a campaign URL that includes a verified domain might look like.

-Stay Compliant with Campaign URLs
+Stay compliant with campaign URLs

-Best Practices for Campaign URLs
+Best practices for campaign URLs

 The main benefit of customizable campaign URLs is to make them more recognizable to your audience.
-Here are a few tips on crafting effective URLs to help you get the most out of this feature:
+Here are a few tips on crafting effective URLs to help you get the most out of this feature.